starles-barkley/Printf-Project/README.md

 ###### Prepared by Starlee Jiles & Nolan Heald

 ## Objective
-This project is intended to recreate the standard printf function utilized in C.
+This project is intended to recreate a basic version of the printf function utilized in C.